ICIQ/iciq.github.io/_posts/2016-07-19-from-normal-time-evolutions-to-stochastic-processes.md

 Representation of superoperators
 ================================
-Reference on CP-map and superoperator representations.
+Reference on CP-map and superoperator representations{% cite Caves2014 --file References %}.

 **In [1]:**